andres-geotec/circle-properties/README.md

 ## Properties

-* Circumference: Boundary measure of the circle or perimeter.
+* **Circumference**: Boundary measure of the circle or perimeter.
-* Radius: The distance from the center of the circle to the circumference.
+* **Radius**: The distance from the center of the circle to the circumference.
-* Diameter: The line measure that passes through the centre of the circle and touches the two points on the circumference.
+* **Diameter**: The line measure that passes through the centre of the circle and touches the two points on the circumference.
+* **area**: Square area of a geometric circle in two dimensions

 ### Example